Ixodes scapularis: As disease vector

 Co-infections complicate Lyme symptoms, especially diagnosis and treatment.
 It is possible for a tick to carry and transmit one of the co-infections and not Borrelia, making diagnosis difficult and often elusive.
 The Centers for Disease Control's emerging infectious diseases department did a study in rural New Jersey of 100 ticks, and found 55% of the ticks were infected with at least one of the pathogens.

 Deer, the preferred mammalian hosts of adult I. scapularis, cannot transmit Borrelia spirochaetes to ticks.
 Ticks acquire Lyme disease microbes by feeding on infected mice and other small rodents as nymphs or larvae.

 One of the keys of the success of I. scapularis as a Borrelia vector relies on its ability to limit the proliferation of the spirochaete.
 This is due to the activity of domesticated amidase effector (dae) genes.
 Dae genes are a family of horizontally acquired genes related to type VI secretion amidase effector (tae) genes in certain bacteria which encode toxins honed to mediate interbacterial antagonism.
 Once transferred to eukaryotes tae genes confer novel antibacterial capabilities; this provides a selective advantage to the tick and to other eukaryotes also: tae genes have been transferred from bacteria to eukaryotes at least in six independent events.
 In particular, I. scapularis have inherited the dae 2 family from a common ancestor between ticks and mites.
 The product of dae2 expression has been shown to degrade bacterial peptidoglycan of different species and particularly from B. burgdorferi, but does not limit initial acquisition of the bacterium by the tick.
 Dae2 contributes to the innate ability of I. scapularis to control B. burgdorferi levels after its acquisition.
 This has potential ramifications for Lyme disease transmission, as spirochaete load in the tick can influence transmission efficiency.

 A recent study has identified the alpha-gal sugar in the tick, and they have suggested that it may also be involved in the onset of red meat allergy (Alpha-Gal Syndrome or Mammalian Meat Allergy, MMA).

 Genome sequencing

 The genome of I. scapularis has been sequenced.
+An initial genome project described the black-legged tick as having a large genome of about 2.1 gigabases, and a later chromosome-scale assembly resolved the genome into 15 pseudochromosomes corresponding to 13 autosomes and X and Y sex chromosomes.